ku21fan/COO-Comic-Onomatopoeia/README.md

 We hope our work will encourage studies on more irregular texts and further improve text detection, recognition, and link prediction methods. <br>

 3. In text detection and recognition tasks, researchers use various datasets to validate their methods.
 We hope COO can also help validate their methods.
+In addition, we hope COO is used to analyze Japanese onomatopoeia.

 <br>
 <p align="center">